Evaluating Visual Properties via Robust HodgeRank

 \subsubsection{PC-IQA Dataset}

-Additionally, to test the detection ability on incomplete and imbalanced data, PC-IQA dataset is taken into consideration.
-This dataset contains 15 reference images and 15 distorted versions of each reference, for a total of 240 images which come from two publicly available datasets, LIVE \cite{LIVE} and IVC \cite{IVC} (Fig. \ref{dataimages}).
+In the second dataset, we test the detection ability on incomplete and imbalanced data over the Image Quality Assessment dataset PC-IQA.
+This dataset contains 15 reference images and 15 distorted versions of each reference, for a total of 240 images which come from two publicly available datasets, LIVE \citep{LIVE} and IVC \citep{IVC}, as shown in Fig.\ref{dataimages}.
 Totally, 186 observers, each of whom performs a varied number of comparisons via Internet, provide $23,097$ paired comparisons for crowdsourced subjective image quality assessment.

-Table \ref{tableer5} and Fig. \ref{data10} show the experimental results on a randomly selected reference (image 10 in Fig. \ref{dataimages}).
-Similar observations as above can be made and we note that outliers distributed on this dataset are much sparser than PC-VQA, shown by many zeros in the lower left corner of Table \ref{tableer5}.
-The outcomes of four ranking algorithms with the top 5\% outliers are shown in Table \ref{tab:data10-rank}.
-Based on 5\% outliers detection, HLASSO, LBI $(50,1/25000)$, and LASSO+L2 all differ with L2 in that image ID = 3 ({\tt fruit\_{}flou\_{}f3.bmp} in IVC \cite{IVC} database) is better than image ID = 14 ({\tt fruit\_{}lar\_{}r1.bmp}).
-Such a preference is in agreement with the pairwise majority voting of 9:6 votes (Table \ref{tableer5}).
-Therefore, the example shows that under sparse outliers L2 ranking may be less accurate.
+Fig.\ref{fig:diffiqa} and Tab.\ref{tab:IQA} show the experimental results on a randomly selected reference (image 10 in Fig.\ref{dataimages}).
+Similar as the first dataset, the points located at the lower-left corner of Fig.\ref{fig:diffiqa} are supposed to be the suspicious results.
+Similar observations as PC-VQA dataset can be made in this sense and we note that outliers distributed on this dataset are much sparser than PC-VQA, shown by many zeros in the lower left corner of Fig.\ref{fig:diffiqa}.
+Again, from Fig.\ref{data10}, we see these outliers provide the reversed preference results from the predicted global ranking from L2.
+Moreover, both Fig.\ref{fig:diffiqa} and Fig.\ref{data10} suggest that LBI and LASSO+L2 only disagree with each other at one pair, i.e., the comparison of $V_3$ \textit{vs.} $V_5$.
+A closer look at the Fig.\ref{fig:diffiqa} shows that this pair is located at border between top 5\% and top 10\% outliers, which is difficult to be detected.

+Taking a step further, the outcomes of all the competitors are shown in Tab.\ref{tab:IQA}.
+We can see that LBI succeeds in giving the most consistent result.
+The others, instead, exhibit a more significant difference with LASSO+L2.
+See Fig.\ref{fig:iqa_rank} for another visualization by means of the Bump Chart.